dragosgaftoneanu/okta-simple-jwt-verifier/README.md

 # Okta Simple JWT Verifier
-Okta Simple JWT Verifier is a simple stand-alone SDK that can be used to verify JWT tokens issued by Okta orgs.
+Okta Simple JWT Verifier is a simple stand-alone library that can be used to verify JWT tokens issued by Okta orgs.

 :warning: **Disclaimer:** This is not an official product and does not qualify for Okta Support.

 ## Installation
-You can install this SDK by running the following command through Composer
+You can install this library by running the following command through Composer

 ```
 composer require dragosgaftoneanu/okta-simple-jwt-verifier